vatpac-technology/sops/docs/enroute/Brisbane Centre/ISA.md

 ### TSN(COL) (Oceanic)
 As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.

+Aircraft must have their identification terminated and be instructed to make a position report on first contact with the next (procedural) sector.

+!!! example
+    **ISA**: "QFA121, identification terminated, report position to Brisbane Radio, 126.45"

 ### International (AYPM)
 As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.